Do you need to sell the home? What is a divorce buyout?

 $ 409,000 Total New Mortgage Required to buyout Spouse

 *Expect to pay about 3 to 5 percent of the new loan amount for closing costs to do a cash-out refinance.
 These closing costs can include lender origination fees and an appraisal fee to assess the home’s current value.
-Other fees, such as prepaid money and escrows fees, will also need to be considered.
+Other fees, such as prepaid money and escrow fees, will also need to be considered.
 Use Our Mortgage Calculator to find out what will be the Mortgage payment be after the Divorce Buyout?
-Get Approved today

-Shop around with multiple lenders to ensure you’re getting the most competitive rates and terms.
+As a mortgage lender, We Shop around to ensure you’re getting the most competitive rates and terms.

 Refinance fees are similar to what you'll find on a purchase loan and include:

-Most cash-out refinance lenders in Texas will require:
+Most cash-out/ buyouts refinance lenders in Texas will require:

 The state does not set these underwriting rules.
 Instead, private mortgage lenders can decide whether you’d qualify for a new mortgage loan based on your credit profile.